moralesresearch/docs/README.md

-## Welcome to Morales Research Corporation Documentation page for all projects
+## Welcome to Morales Research Corporation Documentation
+for all projects on Gitlab and Github
 Powered by Gitlab Pages and Gitbook

 ## GitLab User or Group Pages